Trent-Fellbootman/dev000/docs/programming-languages/overview.md

 In reality, Python code can be anywhere from 20x to 200x slower than equivalent C++ code.
 - (Sometimes) harder to debug:
 The flexibility of interpreted languages also means they are harder to debug sometimes.
-In the extreme case, all errors in interpreted languages are run time errors, because there is no compile-time analysis of the source code.
+In the extreme case, all errors in interpreted languages are run-time errors, because there is no compile-time analysis of the source code.
 If there is a bug in an app that happens 1 in 1000 times, there is a good chance that it's not spotted when developing the app,